 Unless you have been completely out of the loop for the past few years to know that the pound/number sign is now referred to as a hashtag.
 Most people were ready to write it off as another social trend that would eventually go away.
 However, I believe without a major shift in social media and really the structure of the Internet the hashtag will be here to stay.
-Now with any social trend we should look into how it affects kids.
-First we need to understand what is a hashtag, how to make one, and then we will look at what to avoid, especially when it comes to your kids.
+Now with any social trend, we should look into how it affects kids.
+First, we need to understand what is a hashtag, how to make one, and then we will look at what to avoid, especially when it comes to your kids.

 What is a hashtag?
-A hashtag is way of putting labels on things posted to the Internet.
+A hashtag is a way of putting labels on things posted on the Internet.
 It ultimately helps create metadata (data of data) of what’s used on social networks and microblogging services.
 With the hopes that users will be introduced into an environment where finding specific themes or content is easy.
-Try it- go to Twitter, Facebook, google, or Instagram and search for something using a hashtag.
+Try it- go to Twitter, Facebook, Google, or Instagram and search for something using a hashtag.
 Chances are you will get hundreds or even thousands of results on whatever you searched.

 How do you create a hashtag?
 To create a hashtag you need to follow a simple formula hash (#) + tag (insert content here) = hashtag.
 Now a good hashtag is something that people will search for so that your post gets more views.
 According to Post Planner a website that helps you organize and plan out your social media the top 25 hashtags to get people to follow on Instagram are:

 #love #instagood #tbt #me #cute #follow #followme#photooftheday #happy #tagforlikes #beautiful #girl #like #selfie #picoftheday #summer #fun #smile #friends #like4like #instadaily #fashion #igers #instalike #food.